 Half of the year is wide open.
 There are six months of acceptable wedding weekends available February through August.
 Now, it would be considerate to avoid dates like Sunday at The Masters, the NFL Draft, and the Stanley Cup Finals, but weddings on those dates can actually be forgiven.

 Remember, all this can be easily avoided.
-Saturdays and Sundays are meant to be devoted to watching football.
+Saturdays and Sundays are meant to be devoted to watching football so buy your Man City tickets now.
 Not only one team and one game, but as many games as humanly possible.
 There is time to go to church on Sunday morning because NFL games don’t start until noon, but there isn’t time in a weekend for anything else.
 Not showers, not recitals, and definitely not weddings.

 While we’re at it, let’s make fall Fridays off limits as well.
 That’s when high school football is played and it’s technically part of the weekend, so if you could steer clear of those dates too it’d be much appreciated.